 The makeup of this course will be decided through negotiation with the class at the beginning of the year.
-It is envisioned that the credit value for the course will be approximately 16 - 19 credits and will be made up from both internally and externally assessed standards.
+It is envisioned that the credit value for the course will be approximately 16 - 19 credits and will be made up of internally assessed standards.

-Standard Assessment Method UE Reading UE Writing Credits Voc ationa l Pathw ays Number Title ⋖ n 1 C&I M&T PI SI S&C CI 91328 v2 Demonstrate understanding of how and why biophysical principles relate to the learning of physical skills ı 5 91329 v2 Demonstrate understanding of the application of biophysical principles to training for physical activity I 4 91330 v3 Perform a physical activity in an applied setting I 4 91333 v2 Analyse the application of risk management strategies to a challenging outdoor activity I 3 91335 v2 Examine the implementation and outcomes of a physical activity, event or opportunity ı 3 91327 v2 Examine the role and significance of Physical Education in the lives of young people in New Zealand ı L1 3
+Standard Assessment Method UE Reading UE Writing Credits Voc cationa al Pathways Number Title ⋖ 1 C&I M&T PI SI S&C CI 91328 v2 Demonstrate understanding of how and why biophysical principles relate to the learning of physical skills 1 5 91329 v2 Demonstrate understanding of the application of biophysical principles to training for physical activity I 4 91330 v3 Perform a physical activity in an applied setting I 4 91333 v2 Analyse the application of risk management strategies to a challenging outdoor activity 1 3 91335 v2 Examine the implementation and outcomes of a physical activity, event or opportunity 1 3 91327 v2 Examine the role and significance of Physical Education in the lives of young people in New Zealand ı L1 3

 To undertake this course a contribution of \$60.00 is requested due to the specialised nature of the programme.
 There may be an opportunity for an Outdoor Education component to this course, through TOPEC or TGGC approximate cost \$200.00.